 (414) 229-2758 Monday-Friday 8:00am – 4:30pm CST

-Five courses are required to successfully complete the Certificate in Complementary & Alternative Medicine.
+Five courses are required to successfully complete the Certificate in the Study of Complementary & Integrative Health Approaches.
 A minimum cumulative grade point average of 2.5 must be maintained on all the required coursework.

 Required Courses (12 credits)